How to Clean and Adjust a Kawasaki KLX110 Chain

 If you own a dirt bike, one of the most frequent maintenance tasks you’ll have to do is cleaning and adjusting the chain.

-Fortunately this is one of the simplest “do-it-yourself” maintenance tasks to accomplish.
-Follow this step-by-step walkthrough along with the video above to clean and adjust the drive chain on a Kawasaki KLX110.
+Fortunately this is one of the easiest “do-it-yourself” maintenance tasks to accomplish.
+Watch the video abobe and follow the steps below to clean and adjust the drive chain on a Kawasaki KLX110.

-Tools and Parts Needed - Kawasaki KLX Chain Cleaning and Adjustment
+Tools and Parts - Kawasaki KLX 110 Chain Cleaning & Adjustment

 - Ratchet and 22mm socket